 Q. Is there an overall message in your writing that you want readers to grasp?

 A. My main themes are always empowerment, freedom, equality, and hope.
-As a survivor of abuse, I am keenly aware of the power of words, and the magic that can happen when people speak up to help each other.
+I am keenly aware of the power of words, and the magic that can happen when people speak up to help each other.
 My poetry, my prose, my stories; time and time again it comes back to respect and love for ourselves and others.

 Q. Can you describe your newest project?

-A. My project is a Steampunk adventure set in 1884 America.
-A famous inventor finds herself embroiled in a new city's despotism, and her personal quest is thwarted.
-My main themes of empathy and respect are prominent, plus time travel and some cool sci-fi robots!
+A. My project is a sci-fi/fantasy short story collection steeped deeply in steampunk.
+My main themes of empathy and respect are prominent, plus time travel, magic, and some witchy sci-fi robots!

-Q. Do you have a favourite character in “Watch City?”
+Q. Do you have a favourite character you created?

 Steam, Droids, and Rails ‘n Roads

-Undercurrents of female empowerment, family ties, lost love, and rated-G romance connect the characters in a world billowing with progressive action.
-Enthusiasts of steam, droids, and rails ‘n roads will be thrilled to read “Watch City” and bust out their best geek modes.
+Undercurrents of female empowerment, family ties, lost love, and rated-G romance connect diverse characters in a world billowing with progressive action.
+Enthusiasts of sci-fi/fantasy will be thrilled to read “Watch City” and bust out their best geek modes.